 - Volunteer Program Coordinator, Family Promise of Hawaii, Honolulu, Hawaii

-- Singer and Soloist for “Sing For Your Life” Singing Group, Honolulu, Hawaii
+- Singer, Soloist and Teaching Assistant for “Sing For Your Life” Singing Group, Honolulu, Hawaii

 - Singer for Threshold Choir, Kailua, Hawaii